Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/README.md

 ## Developer guide: schema changes and migrations

-This project uses Alembic to manage database schema changes for ADI’s tables only.
+This project uses Alembic to manage database schema changes for BIOMERO.importer's tables only.
 Migrations run automatically on container startup (guarded by a Postgres advisory lock) and are isolated via a per-project version table `alembic_version_omeroadi`.

 Below is a practical, copy-paste friendly guide to make and apply a schema change.